microsoft/PartnerResources/_docs/Skilling/academies.md

 <hr/>

 Have a suggestion, comment, or would like to contribute?
-[Use our form](https://forms.office.com/r/GZwiMqB3Zg) to contact us or use the Github Issues and Discussions functionality.
+[Use our form](https://forms.office.com/r/GZwiMqB3Zg) to contact us or use the GitHub Issues and Discussions functionality.